O.S. GF40 GAS ENGINE

 The rear-mounted carburetor helps keep your fingers away from the propeller, but that isn’t permission to adjust the needles while the engine is running.
 It is always best to shut down between needle changes.

 I used regular unleaded fuel mixed 32:1 with high-quality oil.
 The manual recommends using an electric starter for safety and I concur.
 Although the engine does start readily by hand, why stick your precious fingers in harm’s way?
-The GF40 easily starts with a starter, usually with a bump after there is some gasoline in the carburetor.
+The GF40 easily starts with a starter, usually with a bump when there is some gasoline in the carburetor.

 The recommended first propeller is an 18 x 8, with up to a 20 x 10 to best suit your model and flying style after break-in.
 Following my first few flights, I ran the GF40 with four typical propellers within the recommended range, monitoring rpm with the telemetry capability of Hitec’s Aurora 9 transmitter, backed up with a handheld tachometer.